Alexander is a professional engineer who specializes in the construction of affordable houses and structures using

 There are different types of welders used for different purposes around and in the shipping container.

 To start off, the Oxy-fuel welding.
 Goes by other names depending on your country or state.
 But they operate via inert gases and liquid fuels such as gasoline to give them a powerful aid in metal cutting and shaping.

 When the oxyfuel machine is used to cut through metals, the torch will also heat up the metal to produce oxygen.
-Combine with oxygen and the metal to form a metal oxide which then flows out as a sluggish liquid.
-Easily penetrated.
+Oxygen combines with the metal to form a metal oxide which then flows out as a sluggish liquid.
+It is easily penetrated.

 In cases where welding is done without the oxygen and fuel combined torch, it's just referred to as single tank torching.
 This will be used for simpler tasks such as brazing or soldering as they cannot effectively weld.